By Virginia Gurley, MD, MPH

 VG:

-Yes, so MM is very effective but you’re right, its not for everyone.
+Yes, so MM is very effective but you’re right, it’s not for everyone.
 Luckily, more and more research is suggesting that many kinds of stress-reducing activities are effective for improving sleep, especially sleep problems due to thinking or worrying when you should be and want to be sleeping.
 This means that rather than focusing directly on “fixing” your sleep, finding and routinely practicing an activity that reduces your stress, especially an activity that helps you relax prior to going to sleep, is likely to be more effective for helping you get to sleep, stay asleep, and return to sleep quickly if you do wake up.

 MB: